 Want to see even more of our 2018 Impact Report?
 View the full print version.

-The Community Foundation of Northeast Iowa and its 24 affiliates serve communities across the state.
+The Community Foundation of Northeast Iowa and its 23 affiliates serve communities across the state.
 Learn how you can partner with us in giving back to your community.
-Call 319-287-9106 or e-mail us today.
+Contact us today to be "here for good".